bravetechnologycoop/BraveSensor/README.md

 1. Run `ssh brave@odetect-admin.brave.coop`

-1. cd into the ~/BraveSensor-Server/sensor-helm-chart/ directory and run `git pull origin master` to get the latest version of the helm chart
+1. cd into the ~/BraveSensor-Server directory and run `git pull origin master` to get the latest version of the helm chart

-1. Run the command `helm upgrade staging --set secretName=sensor-dev --set image.tag=<your new container tag>` to deploy the latest version to staging
+1. Run the command `helm upgrade staging --set secretName=sensor-dev --set image.tag=<your new container tag> sensor-helm-chart` to deploy the latest version to staging

 1. Run the smoke test script as described [below](#running-smoke-tests-on-the-kubernetes-cluster)